Alejandro-Adrian/HireRankAI/README.md

 3. Set up environment variables:
    \`\`\`bash
-   cp .env.local.example .env.local
+   cp .env.example .env
    \`\`\`

-4. Configure your environment variables in `.env.local`:
+4. Configure your environment variables in `.env`:
    - Get your Supabase URL and keys from your Supabase project dashboard
    - Add your email credentials for SMTP (Gmail app password recommended)